 Reports to: Volunteer Coordinator

-– Keep updated on all Spokane area events such as community events, music festivals, college events, etc. and line up table space for KYRS information at these events.
-Keep an updated list of these events with contact info, dates, and times
+Keep updated on all Spokane Events such as music festivals, art shows, college events, community gatherings, street fairs, etc. and contact a representative about KYRS tabling at these events.
+Keep an updated list of these events with contact info, dates, and times.

-– Work with other volunteers and staff to create and update outreach materials, such as event or program posters, tabling supplies, banners, etc.
+- Work with staff and other volunteers to create and update outreach materials for KYRS, such as info posters, tabling material, etc.

 Answer Phones During On-Air Fund Drives